If you find yourself yearning for a smaller home to call yours, you’re not alone.

 According to a 2017 survey from real estate site Trulia, 60% of people living in homes of 2,000 square feet or more said they’d like to downsize.

-Michelle Hale, organizer and co-founder of Henry & Higby, says people downsize for a number of reasons: to reduce costs, improve their quality of life, sock away more spending money, or make a change after their kids have moved out.
+Michelle Hale, organizer and co-founder of Henry & Higby, says people downsize for a number of reasons: to reduce costs, improve their quality of life, stock away more spending money, or make a change after their kids have moved out.

 Nonnahs Driskill, founding organizer of Get Organized Already! in Pasadena, CA, adds that people often downsize if they’re tired of the constant upkeep their house requires, if their health declines and they can no longer navigate a large house, or because they want to move to a more expensive area and can’t afford a large home.